dhakalu/sikshya-ui-core/README.md

 ### Releases

 When a group of `features/` are merged to develop and QA verifies the features, the `develop` branch can be merged to `release/<version>`.
 After code gets merged to `release` branch UAT testing can be done.
 After UAT verifies the items in `release` branch are working as expected, the `release` branch gets merged into both `develop` and `master`

 ### Peer Review

 In order to make peer reviews effective, each merge/pull request must small.
 If a *feature* is too big it needs to be splitted into smaller *sub-features*.

+## Documenation

+We will be using storybooks to document the components